“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 - One of the most exciting pianists of his generation . . .
 Jettison the hype.
 Instead, show readers what you do and let them decide whether it’s exciting.
 That said, if a reviewer has used such language to describe you in a publication, you could start with such a quotation, including its attribution.

 - Canadian violinist Selmer Selbach . . .
 A performer’s nationality could be included later in a bio but seldom belongs in a lead unless the performer’s music evokes his or her homeland.
-E.g., country musicians might point out that they grew up in particular southern US states because it adds to their authenticity.
+E.g., country musicians might mention that they grew up in particular southern or western US states because doing so adds to their authenticity.

 - Known for her exquisite tonal beauty and lush interpretations . . .
 Says who?
 Skip unattributed characterizations unless you’re a seasoned pro who’s truly known for something.